 - Forward the entire email to firstname.lastname@example.org, including the email header, which helps us investigate where it came from.

-- If you clicked a link in an email that brought you to a suspicious site, please also report its URL.
+- If you clicked a link in an email that brought you to a suspicious site, include the URL you clicked.

 - Delete the email from your inbox after reporting it.